zakpf/wats1010-embedded-media/README.md

 * Complete all of the TODOs defined in the file.
 * Choose image formats wisely given different use cases.
 When creating images, also choose wisely to use the appropriate format.
-* Right now the videos are inconsistent sizes.
-Transcode the larger video down to 720p resolution so you are consistent with the size of video file you deliver.
+* Right now you have only been supplied with a 1080p WEBM format video.
+Convert that video to an MP4 so more browsers can display the video with a native videoplayer.
 * Resize and optimize the images you use throughout so they fit into their appropriate roles as efficiently as possible.
 * Create a new favicon that better represents the page as you've designed it.